matevzdolenc/matevzdolenc.github.io/content/bimaplus/index.md

 ---
-title: "BIM A+ 3 - Computer programming"
+title: "BIM A+ 3 - Fundamentals of programming"
 description: "Lectures for the BIM A+ 3"
 showWordCount: false
 showReadingTime: false